 6. Underwater Temple

+If you’re looking for water temples, Bali is the right place.
 A visit to the Underwater Temple Bali is undoubtedly the most unique temple tour experience.
 Packed with serenity and adventure, a visit to this temple situated below the water in the Pemuteran bio rock area via diving or snorkelling is a must, especially for those who love non-cliche holiday ideas.

 Must Witness: The statues built below the water tucked between beautiful corals.